 Aging Baby Boomers to Face Poor Mobility Options

-By 2015 more than 15.5 million Americans 65 and older will live in communities where public transportation service is poor or non-existent.
+Synopsis: By 2015 more than 15.5 million Americans 65 and older will live in communities where public transportation service is poor or non-existent.
 New Report: Most Aging Baby Boomers Will Face Poor Mobility Options - Atlanta, GA tops the rankings for large metro areas with poor access to transit for seniors.

 Main DigestNew Report: Most Aging Baby Boomers Will Face Poor Mobility Options - Atlanta, GA tops the rankings for large metro areas with poor access to transit for seniors.